 Step 5: Error Handling and Final Actions

-When the user presses the New button, the error-handling process will be executed and the corresponding error will be shown.
+When the user presses the New button, the error-handling process is executed.
+If no error is found, a new Memory Usage View panel is created; otherwise, the corresponding error is shown.

 Edit Input for Section